EMSL-Computing/Pore2Chip/README.md

 (3) **Transform 3D Pore Network into 2D Rendering (Pore2Chip):** The complex 3D network is simplified into a 2D rendering for easier analysis and visualization.

-(4) **Build Micromodels for Environmental Experiments (Pore2Chip):** Micromodels replicate environmental conditions, enabling controlled experiments to observe fluid flow and chemical species degradation.
+(4) **Build Micromodels for Experiments (Pore2Chip):** Micromodels replicate environmental conditions, enabling controlled experiments to observe fluid flow and chemical species degradation.

 (5) **Microscale Experimental Data on Chemical Hotspots (Chip2Flow):** Detailed experiments using techniques like ToF-SIMS and SEM-EDS provide data on chemical hotspots within the porous media.